- 01 HDD VS SSD, What's the Difference

-But to partition a hard drive without formatting it is very important for some specific purposes.
+Besides, partitioning a hard drive without formatting is important for specific purposes.
 How to partition hard drive disk without formatting it?
 Here, a third-party partition manager software, EaseUS Partition Master, can work.

-Professional partition manager software - EaseUS Partition Master can partition a hard drive with its advanced partition operations on your hard drive without formatting it, including resizing and moving partitions, converting partitions, splitting partitions, merging partitions, resizing dynamic disk, etc.
+Professional partition manager software - EaseUS Partition Master Professional can partition a hard drive with its advanced partition operations on your hard drive without formatting it, including resizing and moving partitions, converting partitions, splitting partitions, merging partitions, resizing dynamic disk, etc.

 Moreover, EaseUS Partition Master can extend or resize a partition when there is no unallocated space behind it that Disk Management can't.